Generative Bayesian Optimization: Generative Models as Acquisition Functions

 \paragraph{Balanced forward KL.} As utilities like those of PI and EI can evaluate to 0 at the points where $\observation<\thresh$ was observed, with $\thresh$ corresponding to an improvement threshold, every point below the threshold will not be penalized by the loss function.
 As a result, the model may keep high probability densities in regions of low utility.
 To prevent this, we may use an alternative formulation of the forward KL which comes from the definition of Bregman divergences with the convex function $\utility\mapsto\utility\log\utility$, yielding a loss:

 We defer the details of the derivation to the appendix.
-Although the additional $\proposal(\location)$ only contributes to a constant term when integrated over, for finite-sample approximations, it contributes to a soft penalty on points where we observed $\utility(\observation) = 0$.
+Although the additional $\proposal(\location)$ only contributes to a constant term when integrated over, for finite-sample approximations, it contributes to a soft penalty on points where it is observed that $\utility(\observation) = 0$.